All Episodes

 That's his fear anyway.

-Uh so they're gonna pump more oil.
+So they're going to pump more oil.

-Now here's the thing.
+Now, here's the thing.

 The president went over there and asked them to pump more oil.

-So the Saudis, since May, are gonna bump their production 800,000 million or 800,000 barrels a day.
+So the Saudis, since May, are going to bump their production 800,000 barrels a day.

 Everybody loves this, right?

-Since 2005 or 2003, had we begun drilling back in the mid-90s, one million barrels of oil would have been on the market for use by us.
+If we had been drilling in Anwar since Bill Clinton vetoed it in 1994-95, since 2005 or 2003, had we begun drilling back in the mid-90s, 1 million barrels of oil would have been on the market for use by us.

-And of course, the Democrats chuck Schumer in the board.
+And of course, the Democrats Chuck Schumer in the board.

-A million barrels.
+Look at a million barrels.

 I mean, that's not nothing.

-It's not gonna bring the price down.
+It's not going to bring the price down.

-And everybody's going, yeah, baby, yeah, cool, all right.
+And everybody's going, yeah, baby, yeah, cool.

 Really magnifical.